...

 Is GameOver ZeuS Gone?

-While GameOver ZeuS was largely taken down by law enforcement efforts in 2014, it is still a threat.
+While GameOver Zeus was largely dismantled by a coordinated international law enforcement operation in 2014, it remains a relevant threat.
+Variants of GameOver ZeuS continue to circulate, and the techniques it pioneered P2P botnet architecture, credential theft, and ransomware delivery are still used in modern malware campaigns.
 Variants of the malware continue to circulate, and criminals have found ways to update or replace the original botnet.
 Although its peak activity was years ago, it is still important to stay alert and keep systems protected.

 Final Thoughts